PeterdeGuzman/PeterdeGuzman/README.md

 ### 👯 I’m looking to collaborate on:

 ### :notebook: My previous experiences:
 - I spent five years as a Researcher and Data Analyst at the Center for Information & Research on Civic Learning and Engagement (CIRCLE) at the Jonathan M. Tisch College of Civic Life.
 At CIRCLE, I evaluated non-partisan voter registration campaigns using R and Tableau to inform non-profit investment.
-I also designed national surveys on youth political attitudes and political participation.
+I also designed national surveys to investigate youth political attitudes and political participation among American youth.
 - Prior to getting involved in research, I led a non-partisan voter education initiative to engage college students at Tufts University.

 ### 💬 Ask me about: